-Kashmir enjoys its status as a major contributor to the export of walnut from India.
-Walnuts grown in Kashmir valley are certified as the organic.
+Kashmir enjoys its status as a major contributor to the export of Walnuts from India.
+Walnuts grown in the Kashmir valley are certified as one of the most organic.

 Walnuts have a high percentage of monounsaturated (MUFA) and polyunsaturated (PUFA) fats and are a good source of protein.
-If eaten on an empty stomach, nuts improve your digestive health by normalizing the pH levels in your stomach Walnuts are known for their astringent, mouth-puckering taste.
-By soaking and dehydrating them, this will be greatly reduced.
-This is because when soaking walnuts, the tannins are rinsed away, leaving behind a softer, more buttery nut Be sure to rinse the nuts well after soaking them.
+If eaten on an empty stomach, nuts can improve your digestive health by normalizing the pH levels in your stomach.

-Walnutsare rich in alpha-linolenic acid, a plant-based omega-3 fatty acid.
-Walnuts also possess more polyphenolic compounds than any other type of nut.
+Walnuts are rich in alpha-linolenic acid, a plant-based omega-3 fatty acid that strengthen the membranes of your skin cells, locking in moisture and nutrients that keep it plump and glowing and keeping out toxins that can damage skin cells.
+They also possess more polyphenolic compounds than any other type of nut.
 Both omega-3 fatty acids and polyphenols are considered critical brain foods that may counteract oxidative stress and inflammation, two drivers of cognitive decline.

-Walnuts have a wealth of the good kind of fats polyunsaturated fats, which are better for you than saturated fats.
-They also have a high amount of omega-3 fatty acids.
-Studies have shown that eating walnuts can help lower LDL (“bad”) cholesterol in particular, but also lower your cholesterol overall.
+Organic Kashmir Walnuts are wealthy in polyunsaturated fatsnwhich are better than saturated fats.
+Studies have shown that eating walnuts can help lower LDL, “bad” cholesterol in particular, but also lower your cholesterol overall.

 Eating nuts regularly could improve sperm health, a study suggests.
 Men who ate about two handfuls of mixed almonds, hazelnuts and walnuts daily for 14 weeks improved their sperm count and had more viable swimmers.